scala/docs.scala-lang/_overviews/getting-started/index.md

 1. Download [VSCode](https://code.visualstudio.com/Download)
 1. Install the Metals extension from [the Marketplace](https://marketplace.visualstudio.com/items?itemName=scalameta.metals)
 1. Next, open the directory containing a `build.sbt` file (this should be the directory `hello-world` if you followed the previous instructions).
 When prompted to do so, select *Import build*.

->[Metals](https://scalameta.org/metals) is a “Scala language server” that provides support for writing Scala code in VS Code and other editors like [Atom, Sublime Text, and more](https://scalameta.org/metals/docs/editors/overview.html), using the Language Server Protocol.
->
-> Under the hood, Metals communicates with the build tool by using
-> the [Build Server Protocol (BSP)](https://build-server-protocol.github.io/).
-For details on how Metals works, see, [“Write Scala in VS Code, Vim, Emacs, Atom and Sublime Text with Metals”](https://www.scala-lang.org/2019/04/16/metals.html).

 ### Play with the source code